thehyve/transmart-core/transmart-batch/docs/data_formats/clinical.md

 - `Concept Type`  Use this concept type instead of inferring it from the first row

 Reserved keywords for Data Label:
-- `SUBJ_ID` **Mandatory**.
-Used to indicate the column that contains the subject IDs.
+- `SUBJ_ID` **Mandatory.** Used to indicate the column that contains the subject IDs.
 Use exactly once per data file.
 - `START_DATE` Observation level start date(s).
 - `END_DATE` Observation level end date(s).
 - `TRIAL_VISIT_LABEL` Name(s) of the trial visit(s) that observations belong to.